 Joint pain is one of the more common types of pain for adults, and there are a wide variety of medical issues that can cause it.
 These include injury, but can also include more chronic conditions such as arthritis, which affects about 15 million Americans.
-Joint pain can occur in anywhere in the body where two or more bones meet—hands, shoulders, neck, feet, hips, elbows, and back.
+Joint pain can occur anywhere in the body where two or more bones meet hands, shoulders, neck, feet, hips, elbows, and back.

 Going through life without any type of joint pain is common, but when the pain becomes chronic and unbearable, a doctor might prescribe medication, physical or occupational therapy, or a combination of all three.
 That said, there are some things any patient can do at home to help manage the pain.
 Here are our top tips for managing joint pain.

-Although joint pain is often related to bone conditions (such as arthritis), keeping the muscles that support the joint is an essential component to managing the pain.
-While it’s tempting to let the pain prevent a patient from getting enough physical activity, being less active can actually increase the pain in the long run.
+Although joint pain is often related to bone conditions (such as arthritis), keeping the muscles that support the joint is an essential component of managing the pain.
+While it’s tempting to let the pain prevent a patient from getting enough physical activity, being less active can increase the pain in the long run.

 That’s why it’s important to stay physically active.
 Depending on where your joint pain is, your doctor may recommend you do certain types of physical activities over others.
 For example, patients with osteoarthritis in their back should typically do exercises that keep their spinal column in a neutral position, such as swimming.